Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Understand the significance of Information and Communication Technology (ICT) and its application to libraries and Information Services,
+• Understand the significance of Information and Communication Technology (ICT) and its application to libraries and Information Services.

-• Understand data communication and internet resources in electronic storage systems, and explore web technology resources,
+• Acquire essential ICT skills for information professionals, understand data communication and internet resources in electronic storage systems, and explore web technology resources.

 • Learn the impact of ICT on modern libraries, along with ethical considerations and challenges related to applying ICT in library settings, particularly in the context of Nigerian libraries.